SAT Test Dates 2022-2023 – Advice on When to Take the SAT

-“Score choice” policies allow you to only report the SAT scores that you wish to share with prospective colleges, eliminating the risk of a single low score .
-The vast majority of schools have such as policy (notable exceptions include Carnegie Mellon, Georgetown, Stanford, Yale and the University of California schools).
+“Score choice” policies allow you to only report the SAT scores that you wish to share with prospective colleges, eliminating the risk of a single low score.
+The vast majority of schools have such a policy (Georgetown is the one notable exception).
 For a complete list click here.

 Am I taking multiple AP courses junior year?